to view an animated version of this procedure.

 In the days leading up to your procedure: Depending on the type of surgery, you may need to take a laxative or use an enema.Arrange for a ride home.The night before, eat a light meal.
 Unless told otherwise by your doctor, do not eat or drink anything after midnight.

-Most commonly, you will have
+In most cases, you will have

 anesthesia.
-You will be asleep.
+You will be asleep during the procedure.

 After you are asleep and do not feel any pain, a needle will be inserted to inject carbon dioxide into your abdomen.
 The gas will make your abdomen expand.
 This will make it easier to see the organs.
 The laparoscope will then be inserted through a small hole that is cut in the skin.
 The laparoscope lights, magnifies, and projects an image onto a video screen.
 The area will then be inspected.